 There is a unique collaboration at the heart of the exhibition with Zoe Simon taking on personas such as Lulu Goldman Deceased and Femme Cheval and Julia Colmenares depicting them in paint.

 Come and be enthralled…

 I have just completed filming on ‘Clipping The Church’ for the artist Tereza Buskova.
 I have worked with Tereza as a performer and model since 2006.
 Tereza filmed us processing through the streets of Erdington, Birmingham in Czech costumes until we arrived at St.Paul’s Church, which was then encircled with a living garland of people.
 In this exciting new work the English tradition of Clipping the Church was revived.
 It took place once a year when young apprentices and women in service were allowed to travel home to visit their families and their ‘mother’ church.
 The film ‘Clipping The Church’ is a re-enactment of this custom with the participation of two hundred local people, music, live performance and ornate baked goods – traditional fried celestial crusts – which were paraded through the streets in ritualistic fashion…

-Emplastic Drawing – Live @ The Royal College Of Art, 2016 and Current
+Emplastic Drawing – Live @ The Royal College Of Art, February – June 2016